For the media

 CKM occurs when the heart, kidneys and metabolism are not working efficiently.
 Your heart supplies blood to every organ in your body, and your kidneys filter the blood your heart pumps.
 Damage to either of these organs leads to strain on the other.

-According to Dr. Gillespie, heart disease, such as coronary artery disease and heart failure, is associated with an increased risk of other serious health conditions, including kidney disease and Type 2 diabetes.
+According to Dr. Mehta, heart disease, such as coronary artery disease and heart failure, is associated with an increased risk of other serious health conditions, including kidney disease and Type 2 diabetes.
 Additionally, the presence of diabetes affects the heart and kidneys.

 Early findings indicate high blood pressure, high cholesterol and high blood sugar lay the foundation for CKM syndrome.
 These risk factors can lead to obesity and Type 2 diabetes, which in turn, can cause inflammation and stress in the body that can worsen kidney and heart function.